The question I get asked more than any other is “What is the best time of the year to fly fish New Zealand?”

 October and November are considered early season in these parts.
 This is spring time in New Zealand, and in a usual season; the rivers will be running high.

-The rivers in this region are fed principally by rain and springs rather than snow melt, so you don’t need to worry about snow melt making your favourite New Zealand trout stream run dirty.
+The rivers in this region are fed principally by rain and springs rather than snow melt, so you don’t need to worry about snow melt making your favorite New Zealand trout stream run dirty.

 September and October are considered wet months, which means there is a fair chance you will experience rain, if you plan on fishing in October &/or November.